On Air With AIB: Season 2

-Three
+Season 3

-They largely stuck with the same format as season two.
-Guests on this season included BuzzFeed India employee Srishti Dixit, former (Buzzfeed India) employee Rega Jha, comedian Rahul Subramaniam, and comedian Urooj Ashfaq.
+The third season largely followed the same format as season two.
+Guests on this season included BuzzFeed India employee Srishti Dixit, former Buzzfeed India employee Rega Jha, comedian Rahul Subramaniam, and comedian Urooj Ashfaq.
 Critics said the third season "gets lazy with stale jokes" and it was subsequently cancelled by Hotstar after three episodes because of two separate sexual misconduct allegations against Bhat's complicity within AIB, and Khamba.